Do I Need Biometric Data for Schengen Visa?

 Frequently asked questions about biometric data for a Schengen Visa

-Can a Schengen Visa be accepted without me providing biometric data?
+Can a Schengen Visa be accepted without biometric data?

 Unless one of the reasons above applies to you - Schengen Visa applicants are required to submit their biometric data when applying for a Schengen Visa.

-Will my biometric data be kept if my visa is refused - and how long will it be kept for?
+Will my biometric data be kept if my visa is refused ?

 Regardless of the outcome of your visa application your biometric data will be kept on file for five years.